 How do I purchase an insolvent business?

 On a practical level, once the offer has been accepted by the office holder, the sale will go ahead as soon as possible.
 Delay can have a negative effect on the value of the business in many ways, so time is of the essence.
-Too much delay can see employees and customers and suppliers move on, and goodwill diminish.
+Too much delay can see employees and customers and suppliers move on and goodwill diminish.

 What are the key differences when buying an insolvent business?

-There is therefore very limited opportunity for a potential purchaser to complete any due diligence, but this is inevitably reflected in the price.
+There is a very limited opportunity for a potential purchaser to complete any due diligence, but this is inevitably reflected in the price.
 Equally, there is little room for negotiation of the terms of sale.

-Aside from price and risk the main key differences are:
+Aside from price and risk, the main key differences are:

 - The officer holder will not accept any personal liability under the contract save for reasons of negligence or similar.